Neil Young: Increased environmental activism and Promise of the Real (2010s)

 On September 25, 2012, Young's autobiography Waging Heavy Peace: A Hippie Dream was released to critical and commercial acclaim.
 Reviewing the book for the New York Times, Janet Maslin reported that Young chose to write his memoirs in 2012 for two reasons: he needed to take a break from stage performances for health reasons but continue to generate income; and he feared the onset of dementia, considering his father's medical history and his own present condition.
 Maslin praised the book, describing it as frank but quirky and without pathos.

 In November 2013, Young performed at the annual fundraiser for the Silverlake Conservatory of Music.
 Following the Red Hot Chili Peppers, he played an acoustic set to a crowd who had paid a minimum of $2,000 a seat to attend the benefit in the famous Paramour Mansion overlooking downtown Los Angeles.

-Young released the album A Letter Home on April 19, 2014, through Jack White's record label, and his second memoir, entitled Special Deluxe, which was released on October 14.
+Young released the album A Letter Home on April 19, 2014, through Jack White's record label, and his second memoir, Special Deluxe, which was released on October 14.
 He appeared with White on The Tonight Show Starring Jimmy Fallon on May 12, 2014.

-The 2014 debut solo album by Chrissie Hynde, entitled Stockholm, featured Young on guitar on the track "Down the Wrong Way".

-Young released his thirty-fifth studio album, Storytone on November 4, 2014.
+Young released his 35th studio album, Storytone, on November 4, 2014.
 The first song released from the album, "Who's Gonna Stand Up?", was released in three different versions on September 25, 2014.

 Storytone was followed in 2015 by his concept album The Monsanto Years.
-The Monsanto Years is an album themed both in support of sustainable farming, and to protest the biotechnology company Monsanto.
+The Monsanto Years is an album themed both in support of sustainable farming and to protest the biotechnology company Monsanto.
 Young achieves this protest in a series of lyrical sentiments against genetically modified food production.
 He created this album in collaboration with Willie Nelson's sons, Lukas and Micah, and is also backed by Lukas's fellow band members from Promise of the Real.
-Additionally, Young released a film in tandem to the album, (also entitled The Monsanto Years), that documents the album's recording, and can be streamed online.
-In August 2019, The Guardian reported Young, among other environmental activists, was being spied on by the firm.
+Additionally, Young released a film in tandem with the album, also called The Monsanto Years, that documents the album's recording, and can be streamed online.
+In August 2019, The Guardian reported that Monsanto was spying on Young and other environmental activists.

-In summer 2015, Young undertook a North America tour titled the Rebel Content Tour.
-The tour began on July 5, 2015, at the Summerfest in Milwaukee, Wisconsin and ended on July 24, 2015, at the Wayhome Festival in Oro-Medonte, Ontario.
+In summer 2015, Young undertook a North American tour titled the Rebel Content Tour.
+It began on July 5, at the Summerfest in Milwaukee, Wisconsin, and ended on July 24, at the Wayhome Festival in Oro-Medonte, Ontario.
 Lukas Nelson & Promise of the Real were special guests for the tour.

-In October 2016, Young performed at Desert Trip in Indio, California, and announced his thirty-seventh studio album, Peace Trail, recorded with drummer Jim Keltner and bass guitarist Paul Bushnell, which was released that December.
+In October 2016, Young performed at Desert Trip in Indio, California, and announced his 37th studio album, Peace Trail, recorded with drummer Jim Keltner and bass guitarist Paul Bushnell, which was released that December.